Anti-nuclear movement in the United Kingdom: Nuclear weapons

 However, a more recent poll by YouGov in 2013 found that 24% of people supported scrapping nuclear weapons if there was an option of a cheaper, less powerful system, and 29% supported scrapping them if there was no cheaper alternative.
 A 2015 YouGov poll had similar results for the whole UK with 25% supporting scrapping Trident, but that increased to 48% in Scotland.

+Between 2019 and 2026 support for replacing Trident with an equal capability rose from 36% to 46%.
+Belief in unilateral disarmament dropped from 21% to 12% over the same period.

 CND's policy of opposing American nuclear bases is said to be in tune with public opinion.

+There has also been opposition to the proposals by the Starmer government to procure nuclear capable F-35As and join the NATO nuclear sharing mission.
+This would lead to the UK hosting US nuclear weapons again for the first time since the Cold War.

 Nuclear power

 In March 2006, a protest took place in Derby where campaigners handed a letter to Margaret Beckett, head of DEFRA, outside Derby City Council about the dangers of nuclear power stations.

 A large nationally representative 2010 British survey about energy issues found that public opinion is divided on the issue of nuclear power.
 The majority of people are concerned about nuclear power and public trust in the government and nuclear industry remains relatively low.
 The survey showed that there is a clear preference for renewable energy sources over nuclear power.

 According to a national opinion poll, support for nuclear power in the UK dropped by twelve percent following the Fukushima Daiichi nuclear disaster.

 It was reported in 2011 that the government's programme to build new nuclear power stations in England would be "delayed by at least three months so that lessons can be learned from the accident at Fukushima in Japan".

 In July 2012, a YouGov poll showed that 63 percent of UK respondents agreed that nuclear generation should be part of the country's energy mix, up from 61 percent in 2010.
 Opposition fell to 11 percent.

+Between 2012 and 2023, according to Statista, opposition to nuclear power went from 17% to 8%.
+Support went from 38% to 41% over the same period.